conda/conda/README.rst

 This creates an environment called ``numpy16`` with the latest version of the IPython notebook, NumPy 1.6, and their dependencies.

-We can now activate this environment.
-On Linux and Mac OS X, use
+We can now activate this environment, use

 .. code-block:: bash

+   # On Linux and Mac OS X
    $ source activate numpy16

+   # On Windows
+   > activate numpy16

 This puts the bin directory of the ``numpy16`` environment in the front of the ``PATH``, and sets it as the default environment for all subsequent conda commands.